-MTB (duty suspensions), GSP (Generalized System of Preferences) & 301 Exceptions: Last month, we reported that there were only two potential scenarios for successful passage of these programs.
+MTB (duty suspensions), GSP (Generalized System of Preferences) & 301 Exceptions: We have repeatedly reported that there were only two potential scenarios for successful passage of these programs.
 It looks like the first option, which was preferred, may actually happen.
+This possibility was enhanced by the fact that President Biden asked that this legislation be passed during his State of the Union Address to both Houses of Congress.